evolvedmicrobe/pbbamr/README.md

 #pbbamr

 An R library to view and examine PacBio BAM format files.
+Cannot be used on windows computers.

 ##Installation